-- 3 Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda. - 2 Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda. - 1 No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda. - 0 There is no process, and no efforts to create such a process.
+3. Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?
+Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
+Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
+No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.